Using Agent-to-Agent

 loop_in_human |

-No | If true, Chalie tells the user about this exchange.
+No | If true, Chalie relays the exchange to the user in its own words after responding.
 Default: false |

 When to loop in the human